alanStrait/dine_outside/README.md

   * This took a bit of reading and experimentation with the `streams` API to make work as I had not used it before but was interested in trying it out.
 I do not include this experimentation time as part of the time to complete this exercise.
   * The versions of Erlang/OTP/Elixir required is in the `Quickstart` below.
 * The data used came from the [engineering challenge](https://github.com/peck/engineering-assessment) github site.
-  * The data was surprising and did not offer much insight for what it meant.
+  * The data was surprising in that it did not offer much insight for what it meant.
 E.g., I expected more vendors with a status of `APPROVED` or `ISSUED` but found most to be `EXPIRED` or `REQUESTED`, so I chose to include all the data and trust the user to `let the buyer be ware` by displaying as much data as could be squeezed onto the listing.
   * A `docker-compose.yaml` that describes a container with the latest PostgreSQL is included as well as a bash script for accessing `psql` in-container.
 See `Quickstart`.
   * The data was loaded into a `locations` table with a corresponding `Location` schema accessed through a `FoodTruck` context module.
     * The data load is performed in `priv/repo/seeds.exs` and is accounted for as part of the `setup` and `reset` directives in `Quickstart` below.